evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 # 7. Test again

-Now let's say that you made yet another change to the prompt.
-Our reference dataset stays the same but we generate a new set of answers that we want to compare to this reference.
+Let's say you made yet another change to the prompt.
+Our reference dataset stays the same, but we generate a new set of answers that we want to compare to this reference.

-Let's imagine that we got the `eval_data_2` as a result of this change.
+Here is the toy `eval_data_2` to imitate the result of the change.

 ```python
 data = [